-California may have been a front-runner in legalizing marijuana for medicinal use, and one of the early handful of states to legalize it for recreational purposes on the first of this year, but that does not mean its use isn’t carefully regulated.
+California was a front-runner in legalizing marijuana for medicinal use and one of the early handful of states to legalize it for recreational purposes for people 21 and older.
+However, that does not mean its use isn’t carefully regulated.
 In fact, California lawmakers have worked tirelessly to revise and structure marijuana laws to more clearly define what is and is not allowed when it comes to lawful cannabis use in a post-legalization world.

-As we have discussed in some of our previous blog posts, there are still ways you can violate California marijuana laws, and ways you can still face criminal charges involving pot.
-While some of these may be generally consistent with laws throughout the country and pre-existing state laws, including laws on marijuana DUI, others are specific to the state of California.
+As we have discussed in some of our previous blog posts, there are still ways you can violate California’s marijuana laws and end up facing criminal charges involving weed.
+While some of these might be generally consistent with laws throughout the country and pre-existing state laws, including laws on marijuana DUI, others are specific to the state of California.

 Below, our Southern California criminal defense attorneys at Lessem, Newstat & Tooson, LLP detail a few important things you should know when it comes to California marijuana laws and restrictions: